 Camden Town and the British Museum

 Start your second day in one of London’s most authentic neighborhoods, Camden Town.
-Camden is home to some of London’s most vibrant marketplaces.
+Camden is home to some of London’s most vibrant marketplaces, perfect for days out in London.
 Once again, you should visit them even if you are not into shopping.
 Besides, the whole area around Camden High Street is home to the city’s best Street Art.
 No matter where you look, you’ll find art.

 Take the Northern Line at Camden Town Station to Tottenham Court Road Station.
 From there, it’s a 5 minute walk to the one and only British Museum.
 The famous museum houses 8 million art pieces from all over the world.
 There are artifacts from ancient Egypt, Mesopotamia, Persia, Greece, Rome, Asia, Africa, Oceania, and the Americas.
 I’m sure you’ll wonder how did it all end up here.
 As cool as the museum is, can you imagine the Parthenon in all its glory where it should be, Athens?

 Neal’s Yard and Covent Garden

 From the British Museum, turn right to Coptic Street.
 Walk until the end of the street and continue along Shaftesbury Avenue until you spot the narrow Monmouth Street on your left.
 At the beginning of it, you’ll spot a tiny passage on your left with a box wrapped in a tow sack hanging from above.
 You’ve reached Neal’s Yard, London’s most colorful courtyard.

 Cross the courtyard and turn left on Short Garden’s Street.
 Turn right on Endell Street and continue walking until you spot the Royal Opera House in Covent Garden.
 The nice neoclassical building homes Britain’s oldest national opera and ballet companies.
 Exit the opera, turn right, and have a drink or a snack at the Covent Garden Marketplace.